 - Post-contract dates

-The objective of the modelling is to highlight all the periods that occurs after a particular target date.
+The objective of the modelling is to highlight all the periods that occur after a particular target date.

 Flag type 4: Periods in between two events